AvrahamRaviv/PruningAwareTraining/README.md

 ---

-## 🧠 Citation
+//## 🧠 Citation

-If you use this framework in academic work, please cite:
+//If you use this framework in academic work, please cite:

-> A. Raviv, “Pruning Aware Training: A Configurable Framework for Structured Channel Pruning in Deep Neural Networks,” *Journal of Open Source Software (JOSS)*, 2025.
+//> A. Raviv, “Pruning Aware Training: A Configurable Framework for Structured Channel Pruning in Deep Neural Networks,” *Journal of Open Source Software (JOSS)*, 2025.

 ---